hitoshi-watase/sercrod/docs/reference/directives/rem.md

 #### Summary

-`*rem` removes an element from the rendered output and treats it as a Nablla-only comment.
+`*rem` removes an element from the rendered output and treats it as a Sercrod-only comment.
 The directive has an alias `n-rem`.

-Use `*rem` when you want to keep blocks of markup, notes, or alternate versions in your templates for Nablla, while ensuring that nothing from those blocks appears in the final HTML that the browser or user sees.
+Use `*rem` when you want to keep blocks of markup, notes, or alternate versions in your templates for Sercrod, while ensuring that nothing from those blocks appears in the final HTML that the browser or user sees.

 #### Basic example